Elliot Park, Minneapolis: Location and Characteristics

-Elliot Park is a neighborhood within the larger Central community in Minneapolis.
 It was the home of some of Minneapolis's wealthiest citizens in Minneapolis's early years.
 As the city grew and encompassed the neighborhood, most of the wealthy citizens left to build in more secluded neighborhoods like Lowry Hill and Kenwood.
 A few historic mansions and buildings from Minneapolis's early years can be found in some parts of Elliot Park.